TITLE 56: LABOR AND EMPLOYMENT

 Part III

-B. Methodology for Women and Minorities:
+a) Availability Analysis for Women and Minorities:

 2) The availability of members of each affirmative action group is determined by using the following methodology:

-b) Each value weight is multiplied by the percentage of the affirmative action group in each of the factors.
+B) Each value weight is multiplied by the percentage of the affirmative action group in each of the factors.
 The result is a weighted factor for each of the categories.

 Part IV